RETURN-project/Simulation/README.md

 # Benchmarking recovery indicators derived from remote sensing time series

-The BenchmarkRecovery R project simulates Landsat data and evaluates the performance recovery indicators with respect to data and disturbance characteristics.
+The BenchmarkRecovery R project simulates Landsat data and evaluates the performance of recovery indicators with respect to data and disturbance characteristics.

 You can install the master version via: